Respect the “Danger Zone”

 Slow down and move over – it’s the Law!

-Fifty years ago, a small group of New Jersey Police Officers had an ingenious idea of regularly bringing Traffic Safety Officers together to share ideas and promote highway safety.
+Over fifty years ago, a small group of New Jersey Police Officers had an ingenious idea of regularly bringing Traffic Safety Officers together to share ideas and promote highway safety.
 For half a century, the New Jersey Police Traffic Officers’ Association has been at the forefront of advocating for safer roads, educating communities, enforcing traffic laws, helping create legislation, and implementing innovative solutions to prevent accidents and protect lives.

 Est. 1974